OpenCDSS/cdss-app-statecu-fortran/doc-dev-mkdocs-project/docs/dev-tasks/run-eclipse.md

 ### Windows

-**This step is included by default if the Eclipse run script is used.**
+**This step is included by default if the Eclipse run script is used, as described in the next section.**

 Assuming that the development environment is consistent with this documentation, run the script from a Windows command shell:
 `C:\Users\user\cdss-dev\StateCU\git-repos\cdss-app-statecu-fortran\build-util\mingw\setup-mingw-env.bat`.